Cpl. Ernest M. Horne

 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat - with a tarp on its deck - which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

-train, at Ft.
-Mason in San Francisco, they were taken by
+Arriving, by train, at Ft.
+Mason in San Francisco, they were taken by the

 During the Battle of Bataan, Ernest worked to keep the